What makes up an assistantship package?

 You are required to work during breaks if your assistantship requires it.
 Check with your supervisor.

-How do I schedule space in the SOE?
+How do I schedule space in the School of Education?

-As a student in the SOE, you can schedule space through the Virtual EMS – http://reservations.wm.edu.
-Instructions for reserving space can be found on our website in the Current Student gateway – .http://education.wm.edu/currentstudents/index.php.
+As a student in the School of Education, you can schedule space through the Virtual EMS – http://reservations.wm.edu.
+Instructions for reserving space can be found on our website in the Current Student gateway – http://education.wm.edu/currentstudents/index.php.

 Can I continue my assistantship next year?